CapitaineStar/FarUpstreamBlog/_posts/2016-11-05-heres-the-plan.md

 The game is a strategic-shooter about tracking down an adversary across the multiverse.
 The player has to find and choose the right gear to complete his task.
 The world is lifeless, hostile and full of surprises.
 The view is from a third-person perspective and with a 3D environment created with procedural art on acid.

-This is not a story-driven game but there will be a minimalistic narrative through the setting and the characters.
+This is not a story-driven game but there will be a minimalist narrative through the setting and the characters.
 The focus will be on a short experience with a lot of replayability.

 #### About me